italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 - MUST be timestamped with its issuance datetime, using a timestamp which is at or after the time of Digital Credential issuance which it refers;
 - MUST contain the expiration datetime after which both the Status Assertion and the Digital Credential it refers MUST NOT be considered valid anymore.
 The expiration datetime MUST be superior to the Status Assertion issuance datetime and it MUST end before the expiration datetime of the Digital Credential;
 - MUST have a validity period not greater than 24 hours;
-- MUST provide the proof about the non-revocation of the Digital Credential which is related to and MUST be validated using the cryptographic signature of the Issuer;
+- MUST provide the proof about the non-revocation of the Digital Credential which is related to and MUST be validated using the cryptographic signature of the Credential Issuer;
 - MUST NOT reveal any information about the Relying Party, the User's device or the User's data contained in the Digital Credential the assertion is related to;
 - MUST be non-repudiable even beyond its expiration time and even in the case of cryptographic keys rotation.

-**The Issuer MUST:**
+**The Credential Issuer MUST:**

 - ensure that the data contained in a Digital Credential is kept up to date, including the status of validity of the data from the Authentic Source;
 - revoke a Digital Credential when the following circumstances occur: